-Once the Warrant has been issued the Inspector can proceed with writing a product review and include the information from the Inspection.
-The NMRA does not publish reviews of products that have not met applicable Standards.
+Once the Warrant has been issued the Inspector can proceed with writing a product review and including the information from the Inspection.

 The Inspector is responsible for taking good quality photos of the product and writing the review.
 Assistance with photography is available.
 The crux of the review is a table listing all applicable Standards and Recommended Practices and where the model passed or failed.
 The Conformance Warrant Number issued shall be included.
 The Inspector can go on to talk about aspects of the model, such as how well it conforms to the prototype, accuracy and quality of the paint and lettering and other aspects that would be of interest to NMRA members.
 A bit of history on the prototype is also desirable.
 This part of the review can add a lot of desired information for our readers.